 - interfere with the operations of or cause economic or other damage to any person or any officer, agency, board, bureau, commission, department, division or other unit of federal, state or local government

-It doesn't matter whether the terrorist threat actually resulted in any harm.
+It does not matter whether the terrorist threat actually resulted in any harm.
 Merely communicating a threat with the intent to cause injury, panic, profit or destruction qualifies as criminal activity.
-Examples of the Nevada crime of terrorist threats include:
+Examples include:

 - calling in a threat to a place of worship

 - sending a threatening letter to city hall

 - texting threats of harm to Planned Parenthood

 Note that the Nevada crime of terrorist threats does not encompass making a bogus bomb threat.
 Both acts are serious felonies, but making terrorist threats carries potentially higher prison terms than making bomb threats.

 Also note that in California law, this offense is commonly called "criminal threats" rather than "terrorist threats."